aclemen1/modulr/README.md

 [2015-08-15 21:24:54.698591] * defining [bad_stat/student_teacher_ratio] ...
 ```

 The `%requires%` operator allows us to specify the modules we rely on for the calculation we provide.
 This list of **dependencies** assigns some arbitrary and ephemeral names to the required modules.
-These are those names that are then used to call objects into which the results of the required modules are **injected**, and then available for use in the body of the module's definition.
+These are those names that are then used to call objects into which the results of the required modules are **injected**, and available for use in the body of the module's definition.

 It is now time to see the DI framework in action.